peeperklip/ansibles/README.md

 * playbooks/apt_upgrade.yml
     * Used for the basic system maintenance
 * playbooks/create_webserver.yml
-    * sets up an NGINX or Apache2 webserver
+    * sets up an NGINX  webserver
 * playbooks/demo_file.yml
     * deploys a symfony demo project (Will be deleted in the near future)